cogilabs/GTFOBot/README.md

 Here the subsectors can have a checkmark if completed.

 At the bottom, you can click on a button to mark a sector as complete (or as not complete).
+*Note: To use those buttons, the user needs the permission to manage events.*

 ## More